 - a.
-Interpolation permitted.
-Extrapolation not permitted. - b.
+Interpolation allowed.
+Extrapolation is not allowed. - b.
 Beams supporting a single span of joists with or without cantilever. - c.
-Dead load = 10 psf, $L/\Delta$ = 360 at main span, $L/\Delta$ = 180 at cantilever.
+Dead load = 10 psf, $L/\Delta$ = 360 at mainspan, $L/\Delta$ = 180 at cantilever.
 Snow load not assumed to be concurrent with live load. - d.
 No. 2 grade, wet service factor included. - e.
-Beam depth shall be equal to or greater than the depth intersecting joist for a flush beam connection. - f.
+Beam depth shall be equal to or greater than the depth of intersecting joist for a flush beam connection. - f.
 Beam cantilevers are limited to the adjacent beam's span divided by 4. - g.
 Includes incising factor. - h.
 Incising factor not included. - i.
-Deck joist span as shown in Figure R507.5.
+Deck joist span as shown in Figure R507.5. - j.
+For calculation of effective joist span, the actual joist span length shall be multiplied by the joist span factor in accordance with Table R507.5(5).